4 Metrics of Child RearingSep 05, 2023

 Mike Rowe, the host of Dirty Jobs, cautions, “We’re churning out a generation of poorly educated people with no skill, no ambition, no guidance, and no realistic expectations of what it means to go to work.”

-It’s tempting to read that quote and throw more ridicule at Millennials.
-But notice in his quote where the fault lies—with those who are “churning out” these individuals.
+It’s tempting to read that quote and throw more ridicule at Millennials or Gen Z. But notice in his quote where the fault lies—with those who are “churning out” these individuals.

 As parents, we must instill work ethic in our kids.
 If work is a four-letter word in your house, your kids pick up on that.
 If you do all the work around the house while they play video games, they likely will have low initiative.
 If you carry all the weight, they will forever be weak.
 Give them jobs and projects that will take time and effort.
 And then don’t intervene when it gets heavy, messy, or inconvenient.